jesajx/digital_forensics_research_literature_overview/README.md

 ## TODO
 * maybe use full doi-urls instead of just DOIs? some conferences do not have dois (and we therefore need to use other urls for those), so having both be urls makes things more consistent.
-* clean up old tags
 * generate pretty graphs (and post them in this readme)
 * review "contribution areas" tags for misclassifications.
 * Write a "contribution" summary for every paper.
+* Rename some tags
+    * swap "live forensics" and "online forensics".
+Currently the "live forensics" tag is used when the paper is about monitoring of a system before and during an incident, meanwhile "online forensics" is used when the paper is about performing a forensic acquisition of a system while it is running.
+These tags should be renamed to make this distinction clearer (maybe "forensic monitoring" and "live system forensic acquisition"?).
+    * "forensic interpretation" vs "forensic reasoning"
+    * "encryption".
+Currently means anything security-related that the investigator needs to bypass, which may or may not involve cryptography).
+Maybe "forensic security bypass"?
+    * "social media forensics".
+Currently mainly refers to [Social Media Network Graph Analysis](https://en.wikipedia.org/wiki/Social_network_analysis) as applied in forensics, but also various OSINT-type analysis (e.g. analyzing webpages on the darknet to say things about criminal behavior there).
+Probably need to split into multiple tags.
-* Rename some tags and write explanations (since the semantics of some tags is non obvious and tend to drift through the process).
+* document/explain tag meanings/semantics (especially since the semantics of some tags is non obvious and tend to drift through the process).
+    * inclusion/exclusion criteria
 * More papers
 * TODO include theses, books, standards and tools?
 * TODO tag quality of paper?